-Torque Read Delay: This timer starts when the torque reaches In-Cycle.
+Torque Read Delay: The primary use of this timer is to ignore seating torque or early stray pulses from contributing to the rundown results.
+This timer starts when the torque reaches In-Cycle.
 During this delay time, torque is not compared to the target.
 When the time is up, the peak torque is reset.
 This can be useful if there is an initial spike in the torque when the tool first starts or at the fasteners first seating point.